 To that end, picking the right size for your article’s feature image is crucial, as it affects the look and performance of your website.

-Apart from sizing, this article will clear up any confusions you may have regarding featured images and give you some insight on how you can design your own featured image.
+Apart from sizing, this article will clear up any confusions you may have regarding featured images and give you some insight into how you can design your own featured image.

 Let’s get started.